Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootDisabled).md

 tar -zxvf cgpu-onboarding-package.tar.gz
 cd cgpu-onboarding-package

-# In the terminal window connected to your VM, install the GPU-Driver in cgpu-onboarding-package folder.
+# In the terminal window connect to your VM, and start by preparing the kernel.
+bash step-0-prepare-kernel.sh

+# Next, install the GPU-Driver in cgpu-onboarding-package folder.
 # This step also requires a reboot.
 Please wait about 5-10 min to reconnect to the VM.
 bash step-1-install-gpu-driver.sh